 By seeking a burial in consecrated ground, families accept the jurisdiction of the Consistory Court which regulates the shape, size, material and content of headstones.
 This jurisdiction exists for reasons which are in part theological and part aesthetic and practical, since what may be unobjectionable in a municipal cemetery might be considered inappropriate in a churchyard.

-Please make sure you are aware of what can and cannot be permitted in a churchyard before making any decisions
+Before making any decisions please make sure you are aware of which form of memorial can and cannot be permitted in a churchyard

 Chancellor’s Churchyard Rules

 Christian churchyards are governed by Canon Law which sets out how they should be managed and the type of commemorations allowed.
 The purpose of Canon Law is to ensure churchyards reflect the Christian faith and remain peaceful, dignified and respectful places welcome to all.
 This means that many of the features allowed in cemeteries may not be permitted in a churchyard.